nodejs/nodejs.org/pages/en/blog/announcements/nodejs-foundation-momentum-release.md

 ---
+date: '2016-11-30T12:00:00.000Z'
+category: announcements
 title: The Node.js Platform and Node.js Foundation Continue to Grow
-date: 2016-11-30T12:00:00.000Z
-category: announcements
-slug: node.js-foundation-momentum-release
 layout: blog-post.hbs
+author: The Node.js Project
 ---

 > With 5.7 million users; increased community participation and a solid Foundation backing: 2016 was a good year for the platform.